Rollover Accidents Are Among The Most Dangerous

 A “rollover” is a type of crash in which a vehicle tips over onto its side or roof.
 Rollovers are not as common as other types of accidents.
 However, when they do occur, rollovers often lead to serious injury or death.
 At Campbell & Associates, we have helped clients recover from traumatic brain injuries, broken bones, amputation, road rash, and spinal injuries.
 You may be entitled to compensation for your medical bills.
 We will help you fight for the best possible result.

 All vehicles are susceptible to rollovers to various extents.
 However, rollover accidents are more likely to occur with larger vehicles that have a higher center of gravity.
 SUVs and full-size vans, for example, are particularly prone to rollover-type accidents.
-Often, manufacturers of SUVs will post warnings on the driver’s sun-visor alerting users of the increased possibility that a rollover could occur.
-Rollover accidents have become more frequent in recent years as SUVs and other light-weight trucks have increased in popularity.
+Often, manufacturers of SUVs will post warnings on the driver’s sun visor, alerting users of the increased possibility that a rollover could occur.
+Rollover accidents have become more frequent in recent years as SUVs and other light weight trucks have increased in popularity.

 Rollover accidents are divided into two categories: tripped and untripped.
 Untripped (or “cornering”) rollovers occur when a vehicle turns a corner too rapidly or sharply.
 Tripped rollovers are caused by forces from an external object, such as a curb or a collision with another vehicle.
-Approximately 95% of rollover accidents are caused by such “tripping.”
+Approximately, 95% of rollover accidents are caused by such “tripping.”

-The most common type of tripped rollover occurs when a vehicle is sliding sideways, and the tires strike a curb, dig into soft ground, or a similar event occurs that “trips” the vehicle.
+The most common type of tripped rollover occurs when a vehicle is sliding sideways, and the tires strike a curb, dig into soft ground or a similar event occurs that “trips” the vehicle.
 Another type of tripped rollover occurs due to a collision with another vehicle or object.
 For example, a side impact can accelerate the vehicle laterally (sideways); the tires resist the change, and the coupled forces cause the vehicle to rotate.
 Destabilizing forces such as ice and water on roadways also have the potential to cause a tripped rollover.

-Example Verdicts/Settlements for Rollover Accidents
+Example Verdicts/Settlements For Rollover Accidents